 Take Yoga Or Pilates Classes

 Lots of people swear by Yoga and Pilates when it comes to back pain.
 So, it’s worth looking for a local class to see if there are any classes at times that suit you.
 After a few weeks of practicing Yoga or Pilates, you will certainly find a big improvement in your back.
-If you don’t have time to go to a full hour class, you can check online guides such as this one for stretches you can do on your own at home.
+If you don’t have time to go to a full hour class, you can check online guides such as this one for stretches you can do on your own at home and also do some dumbbell neck exercises

 Work Your Core